joe7575/vm16/doc/computer.md

 - A running CPU can be  stopped with the "Stop" button.
 - The program counter is set to zero using the "Reset" button (CPU must be stopped for this).
 - With the '+' and '-' button the text size can be changed, which can be useful for smaller displays.
+- With the text field / "Breakp." breakpoints can be set/reset at the entered memory addresses.

 A newly placed computer comes with the following default program: